 Let’s talk deployment

-Similarly, memory-optimized tables and natively compiled stored procedures cannot be deployed if DDL triggers and event notifications are being used to monitor certain schema operations, something which is fairly common in audited environments.
-Instead, the DDL triggers and event notifications need to be removed and recreated once the In-Memory OLTP objects are deployed, with a subsequent impact on auditing procedures.
+Additionally, memory-optimized tables and natively compiled stored procedures cannot be deployed if DDL triggers and event notifications are being used to monitor certain schema operations, which is common in audited environments.
+In this case, the DDL triggers and event notifications need to be removed and recreated after the In-Memory OLTP objects are deployed, which affects auditing procedures.
+Similarly, if a change to the schema or index of a memory-optimized table is needed, the table has to be rebuilt using a two-step process because statements like ALTER TABLE and ALTER INDEX are not supported for memory-optimized tables.

 Performance and Scalability